 Q & A on the Connecticut Use Tax for Businesses and Professions

-You must pay Connecticut use tax on taxable goods and services when a Connecticut merchant fails to collect Connecticut sales tax from you or when you purchase taxable goods or services (taxable provided the benefit of the services is received in Connecticut) for use in Connecticut from an out-of-state merchant that is not registered to collect Connecticut use tax.
-If you do not comply with the use tax provisions, you may owe tax plus penalties and interest.
+You must pay Connecticut use tax on taxable goods and services when a Connecticut retailer fails to collect Connecticut sales tax from you or when you purchase taxable goods or services (taxable if the benefit of the services is received in Connecticut) for use in Connecticut from an out-of-state merchant not registered to collect Connecticut use tax.

 1. What is the use tax?

 Use tax is the tax you pay when Connecticut sales tax is not paid to a retailer.
 The use tax is complementary to the sales tax.
 Together, the sales and use taxes act to tax Connecticut purchasers equally, whether they purchase goods and services within or without Connecticut.